 "Substantial bodily harm" in Clark County refers not only to near-fatal or disabling injuries but also to permanent cosmetic damage or long-lasting pain.
 Examples of substantial bodily harm in Nevada might include the following:

 - broken bones (even though they may fully heal eventually)

 - severe burns

 - losing consciousness

 Note that substantial bodily harm in Las Vegas does not encompass financial harm or emotional harm.
 And if someone physically injures him/herself in the commission of a crime, the prosecutors do not count that as "substantial bodily harm" when determining what charges to press and what penalties to ask for.

-How do Clark County courts determine substantial physical harm?
+How Clark County courts determine substantial physical harm

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: